benc-uk/chatr/readme.md

 This is the backend, handling websocket events to and from Azure Web PubSub, and providing REST API for some operations.

 The source for this is found in **api/** and is a Node.js Function App.
 It connects to Azure Table Storage to persist group chat and user data (Table Storage was picked as it's simple & cheap).
+This is not hosted in a standalone Azure Function App but instead [deployed into the Static Web App as part of it's serverless API support](https://docs.microsoft.com/en-us/azure/static-web-apps/apis)

 There are four functions: